-Minor Consequence - Administrative Conference or 1 to 3 days ASD (Referrals accumulated by school year) Inappropriate Location on or off campus - student is not in designated area based on their daily schedule or do not have permission from school personnel to be in an area; this includes being off campus during lunch Disruption - horseplay, loud voices, etc. either in classroom, hallways, cafeteria, etc. that is not of an aggressive nature Loitering after school on campus - student is not involved in an authorized after-school activity Inappropriate Language - inadvertent use of profane language overheard but not directed towards a student or staff member Dress Code - after student has failed to comply with attempts to adhere to policy (students who violate dress code will be asked to remain in ISS until a change of clothes can be provided then they will be allowed to return to class; upon the third violation, ASD will be assigned) Cheating/Plagiarism - 1 st incident will be submitted as a referral and result in counseling.
+Major Consequence - 1 to 3 days ASD (Referrals accumulated by school year) Inappropriate Location - student is not in designated area based on their daily schedule or do not have permission from school personnel to be in an area; this includes inappropriate locations on campus during lunch Disruption - horseplay, loud voices, etc. either in classroom, hallways, cafeteria, etc. that is not of an aggressive nature Loitering after school on campus - student is not involved in an authorized after-school activity; this includes loitering at the Community Center when the Center is closed to students.
+Inappropriate Language - inadvertent use of profane language overheard but not directed towards a student or staff member Dress Code - after student has failed to comply with attempts to adhere to policy (students who violate dress code will be asked to remain in ISS until a change of clothes can be provided then they will be allowed to return to class; upon the third violation, ASD will be assigned) Cheating/Plagiarism - 1st incident will be submitted as a referral and result in counseling.
 Student receives a zero and the classroom teacher contacts the parent.
-Extracurricular bylaws and guidelines will be followed Inappropriate display of affection - kissing, prolonged hugging or School Rules and Policies - Repetitive failure to comply with directions or requests to follow classroom or school rules that impact the academic goals of GCHS or the need to Abusive Language - repetitive use of insulting, harassing, profane language, or gestures overheard/ seen but not directed towards a student or staff member.
-Includes race, ethnicity, sexual orientation, nationality, or religion Property Damage - resulting from student misbehavior or negligence (may include restitution for damages) -- -- --
+Extracurricular bylaws and guidelines will be followed Inappropriate display of affection - kissing, prolonged hugging